Pacific Wreck Database

 Tom Burchill, visited in March 2004

-"Seeing this airplane was a nice suprise for me as I had been in Tokyo on a earlier occasions and had not had an opportunity to visit the Maritime Museum.
+"Seeing this airplane was a nice surprise for me as I had been in Tokyo on a earlier occasions and had not had an opportunity to visit the Maritime Museum.
 While the Kanoya Museum is off the beaten track for the average tourist, it is befitting that this great aircraft was moved to its new venue which I feel is more appropriate from a historical perspective.
 With the Chiran Kamikaze Museum located across Kagoshima Bay, this move will help make southern Kyushu a mecca for students of the Pacific war."

 References

 Aero Detail 31: H8K Emily Type 2 Flying Boat is the definitive book on this single airplane, covering photos of its restoration, color plates and other details.
-Thanks to Hayato Kobayashi for information about its upcoming move.

 Contribute Information